danielyxie/bitburner/markdown/bitburner.ns.upgradepurchasedserver.md

 boolean

-True if the upgrade succeeded.
+True if the upgrade succeeded, and false otherwise.

 ## Remarks